joelshepherd/tabliss.io/3_support.md

 Yes you can!
 Follow the steps below:

 1. Find your favourite Google Font
-1. Press "Select this font" and open the embed popup at the bottom
+1. Press "Select this font" and open the embed pop-up at the bottom
 1. Under Embed Fonts, copy the `@import` embed line (not the `<style>` lines, just the `@import` line!)
 1. In Tabliss, add the "Custom CSS" widget and paste the embed line in the text